Large Continual Instruction Assistant: Method

-Our method consists of six primary steps, which are shown in Figure \ref{Figure3}. \textbf{Step 1: Initialize the EMA parameters.} Before starting training, the initial step is creating EMA parameters $\theta^*$ and copying parameters $\theta$ to $\theta^*$. \textbf{Step 2: Store the gradients and parameters.} After the training of iteration $t$, gradients $\mathcal{L}'(\theta_t)$ and model parameters $\theta_t$ would be saved and involved in the EMA weight calculation process of the next iteration $t+1$. \textbf{Step 3: Calculate the EMA weight.} Based on Eq.(\ref{practical}), we can obtain the adaption EMA weight $\beta_t$. \textbf{Step 4: Update the EMA parameters.} With the EMA weight $\beta_t$, we can update the EMA parameters from $\theta_{t-1}^*$ to $\theta_{t}^*$ based on Eq.(\ref{EMA}). \textbf{Step 5: Clear the former storage.} After the training of iteration $t$, to reduce the memory burden, we will clear the saved gradients $\mathcal{L}'(\theta_{t-1})$ and model parameters $\theta_{t-1}$. \textbf{Step 6: Save the EMA parameters.} After training in each downstream dataset, we only save the EMA parameters $\theta^*$ and use them to test the performance in the previous and current datasets.
-Additionally, we also adopt them to initialize the parameters in the next tuning dataset.
-For the corresponding detailed algorithm process please kindly refer to Appendix \ref{algorithm}.
+Our method consists of five steps, as shown in Figure \ref{Figure3}.
+Before training, the initial step is to match instructions of the current task with instructions in the codebook.
+If we find a similar instruction group, we utilize the corresponding parameters checkpoint to initialize parameters $\theta$ and EMA parameters $\theta^*$.
+Otherwise, we randomly initialize parameters $\theta$ and EMA parameters $\theta^*$.
+After the training of iteration $t$, gradients $\mathcal{L}'(\theta_t)$ and model parameters $\theta_t$ would be saved and involved in the EMA weight calculation process of the next iteration $t+1$.
+Based on Eq.(\ref{practical}), we can obtain the adaption EMA weight $\beta_t$.
+With the EMA weight $\beta_t$, we can update the EMA parameters from $\theta_{t-1}^*$ to $\theta_{t}^*$ based on Eq.(\ref{EMA}).
+After the training of iteration $t$, to reduce the memory burden, we will clear the saved gradients $\mathcal{L}'(\theta_{t-1})$ and model parameters $\theta_{t-1}$.
+After training in each downstream dataset, we only save the EMA parameters $\theta^*$ and update the instruction codebook.
+For the detailed algorithm process please kindly refer to Appendix \ref{algorithm}.